willfryatt/cyclistic-analysis/README.md

 ![avg_ride_length_month](https://github.com/user-attachments/assets/f2b060d4-7421-4a67-ae3c-79959ed3597d)

 ## Recommendations
-1. **Create a new annual membership plan exclusively for weekends:**
+1. **Create a new annual membership plan exclusively for weekends:** Casual rider's rides are heavily concentrated within the weekend period.
+Their hesitance to commit to the annual membership stems from not getting value out of the service on weekdays.
+Having an annual membership plan exclusively for weekends will encourage casual riders to convert to a annual membership plan, because they will be able to get the optimal amount of use from it.
 2. **Create a new full-weekend pass:**
-3. **Collect further data to discover how tourists and locals comprise the population of casual riders:**
+3. **Collect further data to discover how tourists and locals comprise the population of casual riders:** The data shows a clear pattern which suggests the majority of members are using the service primarily for commuting, however the demographic composition of casual riders is unknown.
+Collecting further data on the composition of casual riders will ensure more informed marketing that can accurately target certain demographics successfully.

 ## Technical Details
 * SQL: https://github.com/willfryatt/cyclistic-analysis/blob/main/union_month_query.sql